The Seewinkel Region

 Wildlife Diversity in the Seewinkel Region

 The Lake Neusiedl - Seewinkel region is the natural border between the alpine foothills to the west and the Little Hungarian Plain to the east.
-The steppe lake, unique salt lakes, grazing lands, marshlands, grasslands, forests, salt and sand landscapes are home to a wide range of fauna and flora with more than 300 species of bird that can be spotted in the area throughout the year.
+The steppe lake, unique salt lakes, grazing lands, marshlands, grasslands, forests, salt and sand landscapes are home to a wide range of fauna and flora with more than 350 species of birds that can be spotted in the area throughout the year.

 Outdoor Discovery Programme